emberjs/rfcs/text/0000-contextual-helpers.md

 {{/alert-box}}
 ```

-This features allows to create very nice domain-specific APIs in components.
+This features allows the creation of very nice domain-specific APIs in components.
 Some examples
 of this in the wild can be found in [ember-basic-dropdown](https://github.com/cibernox/ember-basic-dropdown),
 [ember-form-for](https://github.com/martndemus/ember-form-for) and [ember-power-calendar](https://github.com/cibernox/ember-power-calendar).